nobitlost/ignite/modules/platforms/php/README.md

 ## Tests Installation ##

-1. Clone or download Ignite repository https://github.com/nobitlost/ignite.git to `local_ignite_path`
+1. Clone or download Ignite repository the Ignite repository to `local_ignite_path`
 2. Go to `local_ignite_path/modules/platforms/php` folder
 3. Execute `composer install` command.
 Depending on you PHP configuration you may need to install/configure some additional PHP extensions required by PHPUnit (see Composer error messages if any).